ufs-community/ufs-srweather-app/docs/UsersGuide/source/Tutorial.rst

 Interpreting the Plots
 """"""""""""""""""""""""

 CAPE measures appear on the plots in color and range in value from 100-5000 Joules per kilogram (J/kg) with lower values represented by cool colors and higher values represented by warm colors.
+In general, values of approximately 1000 J/kg can lead to severe thunderstorms, although this is dependent on season and location.

 CIN measures are displayed on the plots using hatch marks:

    * ``*`` means CIN <= -500 J/kg
    * ``+`` means -500 < CIN <= -250 J/kg